Aston Martin DB7 Vantage V12 For Sale

 variants aimed at competing in a rapidly evolving market and consequently

-The Newport Pagnell Vanquish certainly has the right mix of classic and modern, but (apart from also being over my budget) I am in that tiny minority of one which feels that the rear wheel arch overhang is slightly too much for the wheels and the lower rear corners are too angular.
-Not to mention that despite using more exotic materials the VQ is heavier than the DB7 and yes, they do suffer from corrosion.
-Then there is that early semi auto gearbox.
+The Newport Pagnell Vanquish certainly has the right mix of classic and modern, but I am in that tiny minority which feels that the rear wheel arch overhang is slightly too much for the wheels and the lower rear corners are too angular.
+Not to mention that despite using more exotic materials the VQ is heavier than the DB7 and yes, they do suffer from corrosion - sometimes very bad corrosion.
+Then there is that early semi-auto gearbox.
 There.
 I said it.
-My taste in automotive beauty is forever called into question (I do like the rear of the Callum Vanquish 25, but not for £0.5 million).
-Almost worse, when I looked at the obligatory Jaguar E-Type several years ago while still affordable, that didn't quite do it for me either (my childhood memories of celebrity owners being killed when they crashed their E Types didn't help).
-Oh dear.
+My taste in automotive beauty is forever called into question (I do like the rear of the Callum Vanquish 25, but not for £500,000).
+Almost worse, when I looked at the obligatory Jaguar E-Type several years ago while still affordable, that didn't quite do it for me either.

 Then